miso-lims/miso-lims/docs/developers-manual.md

 useful annotation is `@RequestBody`, which can be added to a method parameter to use the value from the body of the request.

+### Mock Box Scanner

+The mock box scanner is a development and testing utility that simulates the behaviour of a physical box barcode scanner.
+It allows developers to exercise box scanning workflow in MISO without requiring access to VisionMate or DP5 Mirage scanner hardware.

+#### Configuration

+The mock scanner is enabled using the standard box scanner configuration property: `miso.boxscanner.servers`.
+To enable the mock scanner, configure a scanner entry using `mock` type:

+Example: `Mock Scanner:mock:localhost:0`.

+#### Behaviour

+When configured, the mock scanner behaves like a real scanner from the application's perspective.
+It integrates with the existing scanning infrastructure.

+The mock scanner return deterministic, test-friendly scan results suitable for validating UI behaviour and scan result handling.

 ## Pinery-MISO

 This is MISO's implementation of [Pinery](https://github.com/oicr-gsi/pinery), a read-only REST API